puzzle/ansible-training/content/labs/04.0/_index.en.md

 ### TASK 4
 - Crete a playbook `tempfolder.yml`
-- The playbook `tempfolder.yml` should create a temporary folder `/root/tempfolder` on all servers execpt those in the group `db`.
+- The playbook `tempfolder.yml` should create a temporary folder `/root/tempfolder` on all servers except those in the group `db`.

 {{% notice tip %}}
 Have a look at the user guide to know how to use more complex inventory patterns.